Skip to content

 How much will I pay for legal expenses insurance?

-Legal expenses insurance often costs under £35 per year as an optional extra, and covers up to £50,000 or of legal expenses.
-Some insurance providers will cover up to £100,000 or legal expenses.
+Legal expenses insurance often costs under £35 per year as an optional extra - in fact, MoneySuperMarket data shows that the cost of adding legal expenses cover was £9.24^ .
+It usually covers up to £50,000 of legal expenses, although some providers offer up to £100,000 of cover.

-In some instances, home insurance policies include legal expenses as standard.
+In some instances, home insurance policies include legal expenses as standard, and there's usually an excess payment of typically around £100.

 How can I find legal expenses cover?